 Although we currently intend to pay regular quarterly dividends to holders of our common shares, we may change our dividend policy at any time.
 The declaration and payment of dividends to holders of our common shares will be at the discretion of our board of directors in accordance with applicable law after taking into account various factors, including actual results of operations, liquidity and financial condition, restrictions imposed by applicable law, our taxable income, our operating expenses and other factors our board of directors deem relevant.
 Our long term goal is to maintain a payout ratio of between 50-60% of funds available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
 As a public company, there can be no assurance that we will pay dividends in amounts or on a basis consistent with prior distributions to our investors, if at all.
-Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries and our ability to receive distributions from our subsidiaries may be limited by the financing agreements to which they are subject.
+Because we are a holding company and have no direct operations, from our subsidiaries may be limited by the financing agreements to which they are subject.
 For example, the Jefferson Terminal Credit Agreement (as herein defined) contains a covenant that limits its ability to pay dividends to us.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt Obligations" for a discussion of the restrictions on distributions contained in the Jefferson Terminal Credit Agreement.
 In addition, pursuant to the Partnership Agreement, the General Partner will be entitled to receive incentive allocations before any amounts are distributed by the Company based both on our consolidated net income and capital gains income in each fiscal quarter and for each fiscal year, respectively.